EricssonResearch/v2x-self-revocation/README.md

 #     Expected output:
 #     - Tamarin computations and "summary of summaries" at the end
 #     - `all_heartbeats_processed_within_tolerance` marked as "verified"
+#     - all other lemmas marked as "analysis incomplete" (since we do not verify them in this stage)
 #     - a `output_centralized.spthy` file under `./out`
 make test MODEL=centralized-time OUT_FILE=output_centralized.spthy